EQuimper/equimper.com/posts/moving-my-blog-from-hugo-with-gh-pages-to-gatsby-and-netlify.md

 So first thing my blog was on [Hugo](https://gohugo.io/), another static site generator on [Golang](https://golang.org/).
 I was really happy with this tech.
 The thing who make me want to go away was why use a language I don't really use everyday when Gatsby come with React and GraphQL.
 Two techs I use at my current job and also even teach it on [Youtube](https://www.youtube.com/channel/UC7R7bcH9-KEBDiGNP1mZnmw).

-Before doing the move, I search a lot on the web for tutorial about how to get started with Gatsby, how to deploy, how the query work, how can you create a page and also if you can use all the React ecosystem.
+Before doing the move, I search a lot on the web for tutorial about how to get started with Gatsby.
+How to deploy, how the query work, how can you create a page and also if you can use all the React ecosystem.
 All my questions was really simple to get answer just by looking at all the great documentation from the [Gatsby site](https://www.gatsbyjs.org/docs/).
 They don't let you go all in with this without teaching you how to use their product, this is a big plus for me.

 Because it's open source, a lot of library call plugin are create by the community to leverage the ecosystem.
 Example you want to use markdown? [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark) is there for you.
 You search for better performance for you images? [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image) is an awesome plugin for this.
 As you can see, almost everything you can ask for you site you can get it with a plugin.
 "You can still use almost all the library you use in your regular react app 😀, but search for a plugin first 😀"